|

 Americans we surveyed admitted that some environments were more likely to leave them feeling relaxed and rejuvenated when things happened to get too stressful during the season of giving.
 While people in 11 states (including Vermont, Iowa, and Alabama) said the feelings of familiarity they got in their own homes were the perfect place to relax, Americans in nearly twice as many states said they’d rather be visiting a friend than their own family.

-On the other hand, sometimes it may be less about the company and more about the accommodations that makes some people feel less stressed.
+On the other hand, sometimes it may be less about the company and more about the accommodations that make some people feel less stressed.
 Men and women from 14 states (including New York, Michigan, and California) said being at a bar or club helped them get back to their happy place.
-While the immediate chemical reaction of an alcoholic beverage may help you feel more relaxed, alcohol is still a depressant and the more you drink the more likely your feelings of depression or loneliness may increase.
-Also, depending on your region, issues like seasonal affective disorder may be the cause of some of your holiday stress.
-Also, if you find yourself drinking too much around the holidays and beyond, consider a treatment center for alcohol in Florida, where it’s always sunny.
+While the immediate chemical reaction of an alcoholic beverage may help you feel more relaxed, alcohol is still a depressant.
+The more you drink, the more likely your feelings of depression or loneliness may increase.

 Holidazed

-While research shows nearly half of Americans rank Christmas Day as their favorite holiday out of the whole year, our study revealed more than 71 percent of men and women across the country think Jolly Ol’ St. Nick brings tidings of more than just good cheer – he could be delivering feelings of anxiety and depression too, along with other disorders such as seasonal affective disorder.
+While research shows nearly half of Americans rank Christmas Day as their favorite holiday out of the whole year, our study revealed more than 71 percent of men and women across the country think Jolly Ol’ St. Nick brings tidings of more than just good cheer.
+He could be delivering feelings of anxiety and depression, too, along with other disorders such as seasonal affective disorder.
 While Christmas may have earned the top spot, more than 1 in 10 people we surveyed admitted it was all of the holidays combined that killed their festive vibe.

 Finding The Joy through Depression Treatment & Anxiety Treatment

-The millions of people across the country celebrating the holidays like Thanksgiving, Christmas, Hanukah, and the New Year this season the time spent with friends, family, and food are meant to be some of the best memories we make all year.
-Still, not everyone experiences the holiday season the same and the stress of financial burden, not enough alone time, or even just the commercialization of otherwise religious celebrations can lead to feelings of desolation and nervousness.
-If someone in your family needs help, turn to FHE Health for helping an addict.
+Millions of people across the country celebrate holidays like Thanksgiving, Christmas, Hanukah, and the New Year.
+The time spent with friends, family, and food is meant to be some of the best memories we make all year.
+Still, not everyone experiences the holiday season the same, and the stress of financial burden, not enough alone time, or even the commercialization of religious celebrations can lead to feelings of desolation and nervousness.

-At FHE Health, a South Florida depression treatment and anxiety treatment premier mental health and addiction treatment facility, we know how important your mental health is to general well-being.
-If you’re experiencing symptoms of anxiety or depression we’re here to help.
+At FHE Health, a South Florida depression treatment and anxiety treatment premier mental health and addiction treatment facility, we know how important your mental health is to your general well-being.
+If you’re experiencing symptoms of anxiety or depression, we’re here to help.
 Our goal is to help all of our patients find the individualized dream plan that works for their lives.
-Whether you’re looking for medication management, psychiatric services, or just to understand how medication might be able to affect your mental health, FHE Health is here to help support you every step of the way.
-Consider treatment centers in Florida!
-Visit us online at FHERehab.com today to learn more.

 Methodology

-We surveyed 1,212 individuals and asked if they experience added stress, anxiety, and/or depression during the holidays.
+We surveyed 1,212 individuals and asked if they experienced added stress, anxiety, and/or depression during the holidays.
 We then found out what elements contribute to these states of mind, how they cope, as well as the when, where, and how it all transpires.

 Want to use our study?